gavinsalam/1404.7353-validation/README.md

    at least version 3.1.0, fastjet contrib version > 1.014 (should be installed to the same location as fastjet) and the Boost C++ library.

-2. Get the lightweight event-analysis framework from the (Pileup 2014 workshop)[https://indico.cern.ch/event/306155/]: in some directory, do the following
+2. Get the lightweight event-analysis framework from the [Pileup 2014 workshop](https://indico.cern.ch/event/306155/): in some directory, do the following

         git clone https://github.com/PileupWorkshop/2014PileupWorkshop.git